ewwmy/cheatsheets/typescript-en.md

-    "strictNullChecks": true, // possible `null` or `undefined` values will be considered "strictFunctionTypes": true, // strict function type checking "strictBindCallApply": true, // check that the arguments for 'bind', 'call', 'apply' match the original function "strictPropertyInitialization": false, // check for class properties that are declared but not set in the constructor "noImplicitThis": true, // enable error reporting when `this` is given the type `any` "useUnknownInCatchVariables": true, // catch clause variables are `unknown` instead of `any` "alwaysStrict": true, // ensure 'use strict' is always enabled in javascript files
+    "strictNullChecks": true, // possible `null` or `undefined` values will be considered "strictFunctionTypes": true, // strict function type checking "strictBindCallApply": true, // check that the arguments for 'bind', 'call', 'apply' match the original function "strictPropertyInitialization": true, // check for class properties that are declared but not set in the constructor "noImplicitThis": true, // enable error reporting when `this` is given the type `any` "useUnknownInCatchVariables": true, // catch clause variables are `unknown` instead of `any` "alwaysStrict": true, // ensure 'use strict' is always enabled in javascript files